 III.D Departmental Equity Planning and Progress: Continued speaking engagements at career days at High Schools, as well as an articulation agreements, have opened up more career opportunities to underrepresented populations, which will help the department attain our goal of lowering the equity gap.

-Continued efforts to make software and on line educational tools no charge and available away from the college is allowing all students the equal access.
+Continued efforts to make software and on line educational tools no charge.